tc39/proposal-temporal/docs/calendar-draft.md

 }
 ```

-An instance of `MyCalendar` would be immutable.
+An instance of `MyCalendar` is expected to have stateless behavior; i.e., calling a method with the same arguments should return the same result each time.

 ## Default Calendar